drogue-iot/drogue-device/DRIVERS.md

 Drogue-device contains device drivers for different boards and sensors.
 Drivers follow a common set of patterns that makes it easier to write new drivers.
 Device drivers can be written in different ways.
 The common patterns we've seen is:

-* Writing a generic driver that consists of a hardware specific HAL that implements a HAL trait, and an actor that is templatized with the HAL trait as a type parameter.
+* *Generic Actor + HAL*: Writing a generic driver that consists of a hardware specific HAL that implements a HAL trait, and an actor that is templatized with the HAL trait as a type parameter.
 The actor is the API outwards to the embedded application and the drogue-device framework.

-* Writing a common set of commands that an Actor should support, and writing a hardware-specific driver that implements the request and notify handlers for the commands.
+* *Generic trait + Hardware-specific Actor*: Writing a common set of commands that an Actor should support, a trait extends an Actor to handle requests, and writing a hardware-specific driver that implements the trait.
 This may be easier if a lot of the driver logic is hardware-specific, and there would be little gain in using a common HAL.

 In both cases, a `Package` may be used to group multiple actors in a driver together and expose a single primary actor used to interact with the device.

-# Writing generic drivers
+# Generic actor + HAL

 ## Writing a HAL